Physical Damage Insurance: Everything You Need to Know

 - Fire and theft with Combined Additional Coverage (CAC) insurance

-If you guessed that this insurance policy protects your vehicle in the case of collisions, you guessed right!
+If you guessed that this insurance auto policy protects your vehicle in the case of collisions, you guessed right!
 Collision coverage insurance protects your vehicle if ever it is damaged in an accident or collision, covering the repair or replacement costs, provided:

 - Your vehicle collides with another object

-- Your vehicle rolls or turns over due to the impact of the collision
+- Your vehicle rolls or overturns over due to the impact of the collision

 - Hail, windstorms, water, or flooding

 - Explosions including earthquakes

 - Damage caused by birds or any type of animals

 - Breakage of glass

 - Damage due to any missiles (military missiles excluded) or falling objects

 This type of coverage is similar to the coverage provided by comprehensive insurance policies, except that it is more limited.
 This insurance only provides coverage in certain situations where damage is not caused by collisions and does not cover windshield claims.
 This type of insurance coverage was originally designed for the trucking industry.
 It’s why it is often referred to as trucking insurance.